-Understanding life insurance plans for active members of the military has a variety of different components.
+There are options for life insurance for active-duty military members with a variety of different components.

-While it may be difficult to understand the features of each, this blog post will provide more information that may help you understand the benefits of each.
+While it may be difficult to understand the features of each, we will provide more information that may help you understand.

 - Plans are available in $50,000 increments to a maximum of $400,000